Leadership Tips: Starting Your Career – Part I

 A businessman stands in a green field with a sunset behind him.
 Leadership Tips: Starting Your Career

-I’ve written a series of 2 articles to summarize what I’ve learned and what I know to be true for those starting their careers.
+I’ve written two articles summarizing what I’ve learned and what I know to be true for those starting their careers.

 Please consider these ideas as you test and refine your leadership style.